GoogleChrome/developer.chrome.com/site/en/blog/high-definition-css-color-guide/index.md

-Shipped in Chrome 110 is support for [CSS Color 4](https://www.w3.org/TR/css-color-4/) gamuts and color spaces, joining Safari who's had support for `display-p3` since 2016.
+Shipped in Chrome 110 is support for [CSS Color 4](https://www.w3.org/TR/css-color-4/) gamuts and color spaces, joining Safari which has support for `display-p3` since 2016.
 CSS can now support HD (high definition) displays, specifying colors from HD gamuts and offering more color spaces which have specializations.
 This guide will explain how you can start to take advantage of this new world of color.